Florence, South Carolina shooting

 On October 3, 2018, seven law enforcement officers were shot and five civilians were injured in Florence, South Carolina, United States.
 Two officers were killed.

 Incident

 On October 3, 2018, police officers arrived at the home of Fredrick Hopkins to serve a search warrant for his adopted son, Seth Hopkins, who was wanted on charges of sexual assault.
 At about 4:30 pm EDT [8:30 pm GMT], Frederick Hopkins allegedly opened fire at officers.
 According to the Richland County Sheriff, the officers were ambushed by the suspect; when three officers exited their vehicle to walk to the house, they were shot at without warning.
 Florence County Emergency Management Officials said reports of "shots fired and officer down" were issued and responded to at 4:37 EDT, and that the suspect had barricaded himself inside the home with an unspecified number of children.
 Owing to the number of rounds being fired at officers, it took officers about 30 minutes to get an armored vehicle close enough to evacuate the wounded officers.
+The assailant, Mr. Hopkins, fired off about 39 bullets during the shootout, meanwhile police fired off over 390 bullets.